Rhode Island Birth Defects Registry (216-RICR-10-10-3)

 11. "Rhode Island Birth Defects Registry" means the central registry established within the Department by the Director pursuant to the Act as the statewide registry for the collection and recording of information on certain cases of birth defects for the purpose of describing the occurrence of birth defects in the newborn and children up to five; detecting trends of morbidity and mortality, stimulating epidemiological research, diminishing the impact of birth defects and infant mortality; and identifying newborns and children with birth defects to intervene on a timely basis for treatment.

 3.4 General Reporting Requirements

 B. The administrative officer, or his/her designee, of each health care facility, health care practitioner practice setting, or clinical laboratory shall be responsible for establishing the reporting procedures at that facility or practice setting.
-These procedures shall ensure that every case up to sixty (60) months [five (5 years)] of age that is diagnosed either in the facility-operated inpatient or outpatient setting, or by a health care practitioner, shall be reported to the Registry.
+These procedures shall ensure that every case up to sixty (60) months [five (5 years)] of age that is diagnosed in the facility-operated inpatient or outpatient setting, by a health care practitioner, or by a clinical laboratory shall be reported to the Registry.
 If a child is transported to another facility, the health care facility, health care practitioner practice setting, or clinical laboratory at which the reportable diagnosis is first made shall be responsible for reporting.
 This reporting requirement also applies in cases where the child dies before the age of five (5) or in cases where the birth defect is corrected.

 C. Within sixty (60) days from the date of diagnosis or confirmation of a new case of a reportable birth defect as listed in § 3.5 of this Part, a health care facility, health care practitioner, or clinical laboratory shall report in the manner specified by the Department all the information and data requested.
 The originating health care facility, health care practitioner, or clinical laboratory shall retain a duplicate copy of submitted information for a two (2) year period from the date of submission.